Audit: Parks Officials Hid Budget Surplus Due to Fear of Cuts; ‘Useless Reserve’ Went Unspent

 Ultimately, Aaron Robertson arrived as head of the Department’s administrative services division and recognized his duty to report the matter up the chain of command, both within and outside the Department.
 Until then, no one had been willing to report the matter beyond their supervisors.
 Instead, people have consistently followed the directions of those above them that the fund balance disparity would not be disclosed to the DOF.

 Conclusively identifying everyone who knew of the funds and gave orders that they not be reported to the DOF is difficult.
-Reports that former director Ruth Coleman knew of the
+Reports that former director Ruth Coleman knew of the funds are unreliable.

 The report cites other officials, including Michael Harris, Coleman’s chief deputy who was subsequently fired from the department, as having known about the extra funds as well.